 Robin Hood: Prince of Thieves, Dogma, Galaxy Quest and the Harry Potter films.

-The Thin Man (1934) – Starring William Powell and Myrna Loy, this movie launched a wiity and charming series of mysteries featuring a husband and wife detective team. in 1957 a television series was launched starring Peter Lawford and Phyllis Kirk.
-In 1960 DC Comics debuted The Elongated Man, in which Ralph Dibny is also a detective.
+The Thin Man (1934) – Starring William Powell and Myrna Loy, this movie launched a witty and charming series of mysteries featuring a husband and wife detective team.
+In 1957 a television series debuted starring Peter Lawford and Phyllis Kirk.
+In 1960 DC Comics debuted the Elongated Man, in which Ralph Dibny is also a detective.

 Okay, perhaps the Thin Man/Elongated Man connection is a bit of stretch, but there are two very good reasons for it.